 - Now, switch off your Samsung Galaxy Note N7000 device.

-- Now reboot your device into Download Mode, to do that you need to press the Volume down, home and power buttons in the same time until the menu alert will appears and there you need to press the Volume Up button to launch the Download Mode for your N7000 device.
+- Now reboot your device into Download Mode.
+To do that, you need to press the Volume down, home and power buttons simultaneously until the menu alert appears and there you need to press the Volume Up button to launch the Download Mode for your N7000 device.

 - Connect your Samsung N7000 device to your OC using its original USB cord.

-- On the Odin application an ‘Added’ message will be displayed, that’s means you can move to the next action.
+- On the Odin application, an ‘Added’ message will be displayed, that means you can move to the next action.

-- Now, click ‘PDA’ button and search the extracted ‘tar.md5? file that you extracted previously and load this file in the ODIN app, don’t make any other change in the ODIN app, let all the settings by default.
+- Now, click ‘PDA’ button and search the extracted ‘tar.md5? file that you extracted previously and load this file in the ODIN app.
+Don’t make any other change in the ODIN app, let all the settings remain in ‘by default’ stage.

-- Now on the ODIN app press, the Start button to begin the manually updating process.
+- Now on the ODIN app, press the Start button to begin manually updating process.

-- Now, disconnect your Android N7000 device from your computer by removing the USB cable, and that’s all.
+- Now, disconnect your Android N7000 device from your computer by removing the USB cable.

-Note: If the Odin application give you a fail alert or freeze its process, you need to disconnect your Samsung Galaxy Note N7000 device from your PC.
+Note: If the Odin application give you a ‘fail alert’ or freeze its process, you need to disconnect your Samsung Galaxy Note N7000 device from your PC.
 After that close the Odin application, and go and remove the smartphone’s battery.
-Wait more than 5 seconds with the battery removed and after that reinsert the battery into your device.
+Wait for more than 5 seconds with the battery removed and after that reinsert the battery into your device.

 - Reboot your device in the Download Mode and repeat the update guide again.